top of page

 Here’s the hopeful part: the U.S. Department of Labor already recognizes ECE as a viable sector for both youth apprenticeship and traditional registered apprenticeship.

-At Early Education Career Institute (EECI), we’ve built our entire model around that reality.
+At Early Education Career Institute (EECI), we have built our entire model around that reality.
+Our apprenticeship programs:

 • Use a competency-based, stackable credential pathway